oberblastmeister/aether4/README.md

 - [] remove all record types from the ir interface, it should be fully abstract
 - rewrite the process stuff to use spawn/cmd instead of eio
 - remove the changed stuff in the driver
+- add invariant functions for the basic blocks and other stuff